 GDP Growth Rate in Spain averaged 0.47 percent from 1995 until 2021, reaching an all time high of 16.80 percent in the third quarter of 2020 and a record low of -17.70 percent in the second quarter of 2020.
 This page provides the latest reported value for - Spain GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-GDP Growth Rate in Spain is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Spain to stand at 0.50 in 12 months time.
-In the long-term, the Spain GDP Growth Rate is projected to trend around 0.40 percent in 2020, according to our econometric models.
+GDP Growth Rate in Spain is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain GDP Growth Rate is projected to trend around 0.70 percent in 2022 and 0.60 percent in 2023, according to our econometric models.